Risk Factors Dashboard

 maintain cyber liability insurance to protect against the financial impact of a cyber incident.

-We have a dedicated team of employees managing our cybersecurity program and initiatives, led by the Company’s Chief Information Security Officer, who reports to our Chief Information Officer and brings over 20 years of experience in senior leadership roles leading information security and technology teams across private and public companies.
-The team works directly in consultation with internal and external advisors to execute our cybersecurity strategies.
+We have a dedicated team of employees managing our cybersecurity program and initiatives, led by the Company’s Chief Information Security Officer (CISO), who reports to our Chief Information Officer (CIO).
+Both our CISO and CIO possess over 20 years of experience in senior leadership roles leading information security and technology teams across private and public companies.
+The team works directly in consultation with internal and external advisors to execute our cybersecurity and risk strategies.

 Pursuant to our cybersecurity program, potential cybersecurity threats are classified by risk levels and threat mitigation efforts are typically prioritized based on those risk classifications, while focus also remains on maintaining the resiliency of our information systems.
 In the event we identify a potential cybersecurity issue, we have defined procedures for responding to such issues, including procedures that address when and how to engage with Company management, the Board of Directors, other stakeholders and law enforcement.

 Our Board of Directors has ultimate oversight responsibility for risks relating to our cybersecurity program.
 In addition, the Audit Committee assists the Board of Directors in monitoring our cybersecurity and data security risk exposures and compliance with the Company’s cybersecurity program, and regularly makes inquiries of the Company’s management team, internal auditors and independent auditors regarding these risk exposures and compliance matters.
+We have also established a Technology Committee, which is a committee currently comprised of four members of the Board of Directors.
 We have also established an IT Committee, which is an ad hoc committee comprised of at least two members of the Board of Directors.
+The Technology Committee is responsible for advising and assisting the Board of Directors in overseeing the Company’s technology strategy and investment matters, and regularly meets with the Company’s management team with respect to these initiatives.
 The IT Committee is responsible for advising and assisting the Board of Directors in overseeing the Company’s customer relationship management and enterprise resource planning software and technology and regularly meets with the Company’s management team with respect to these initiatives.

 Recently Filed